radar/guides/gem-development.md

 Hot.
 Let's run `bundle install` to get these awesome tools set up.

-Our CLI is going to have two methods, which correspond to the two methods which we have defined in `GemName::Greeter`.
+Our CLI is going to have two methods, which correspond to the two methods which we have defined in `GemName::Food`.
 We will now create a _features_ directory where we will make sweet, sweet love to Aruba to write tests for our CLI.
-In this directory we'll create a new file called _features/greeter.feature_ and in it, fill it with this juicy code:
+In this directory we'll create a new file called _features/food.feature_ and in it, fill it with this juicy code:

-    Feature: Greeter
+    Feature: Food
-      In order to greet people or things
+      In order to portray or pluralize food
       As a CLI
-      I want to be as friendly as I can be
+      I want to be as objective as possible

-      Scenario: Normal greeting
+      Scenario: Broccoli is gross
-        When I run "gem_name greet Ryan"
+        When I run "gem_name portray broccoli"
-        Then the output should contain "Hello Ryan!"
+        Then the output should contain "Gross!"

-      Scenario: Group greeting
+      Scenario: Tomato, or Tomato?
-        When I run "gem_name group --name peep"
-        Then the output should contain "What's up, peeps?"
+        When I run "gem_name pluralize --thing Tomato" Then the output should contain "Tomatoes"

 These scenarios test the CLI our gem will provide.
 In the `When I run` steps, the first word inside the quotes is the name of our executable, the second is the task name, and any further text is arguments or options.
 Yes, it *is* testing what appears to be the same thing as our specs.
 How very observant of you.
 Gold star!
 But it's testing it through a CLI, which makes it *supremely awesome*.
 Contrived examples are _in_ this year.